aatika7/aatika7/README.md

 <h1>A lil'Git Abot me</h1>
   <hr>
-<h3>Self-taught and passionate C# Developer with hands-on experience creating efficient and scalable web applications using the .NET framework and C#.
-Skilled in object-oriented programming and strongly committed to delivering clean, maintainable code. </h3>
+<h3>"Bridging the gap between biotechnology and software engineering to build innovative solutions for healthcare and life sciences.
+With a strong foundation in biotech and growing expertise in software development, I am passionate about creating impactful technologies in bioinformatics, computational bioengineering, and healthcare software.
+Driven by problem-solving, continuous learning, and innovation, I aim to contribute to projects that improve lives through technology."</h3>

  <h3>"I've improved my skills as a front-end web developer.
 I've learned HTML, CSS, and JavaScript to design websites.
 Bringing Ideas to Life from Concept to Deployment, Creating Seamless User Experiences, and Specializing in Front-End Integration".</h3>

- <h3>Key Skills</h3>
-  <ul><li>C#</li>
-  <li>HTML, CSS, JavaScript</li>
-  <li>Bootstrap, Tailwind, React</li>
+ <h3>"Last but not the least, I was also a Freelance Graphic Designer.
+I'd done multiple projects such as designing social media posts, flyers, brochures.
+I'd designing on the basis of  Graphic Design's principles such as layout, color theory, typography."</h3>

-  <h3>Feel free to check out my projects and connect with me to discuss software development!</h3>
+ <h3>Feel free to check out my projects and connect with me to discuss biotech software development!</h3>

  <h1>Description</h1>
 <hr>
 <h4> I'm excited to combine my skills to help others while monetizing my knowledge.
-My mission is to help startups and small businesses succeed by providing them with high-quality software engineering solutions and problem-solving expertise.</h4>
+My mission is to help startups and small businesses succeed by providing them with high-quality biotech software engineering solutions and problem-solving expertise.</h4>

 <h1>Services</h1>